Dirndl

 A dirndl (/de/) is a dress which originated in German-speaking areas of the Alps.
 It is traditionally worn by women and girls in some Alpine regions of Austria, Germany, Italy, Liechtenstein and Switzerland.
 A modern dirndl consists of a close-fitting bodice with a low neckline, a blouse worn under the bodice, a wide high-waisted skirt and an apron.

 The dirndl is regarded as a folk costume (in German Tracht).
-It developed as the clothing of Alpine peasants between the 16th and 18th centuries.
 Today it is generally considered traditional dress for women and girls in German-speaking parts of the Alps, with particular designs associated with different regions.
 The usual masculine tracht counterpart of the dirndl is lederhosen.

 In the late 19th century the dirndl was adapted as a fashion mode by the upper and middle classes, and subsequently spread as a mode outside its area of origin.
 There are many varieties of adaptations from the original folk designs.
 The dirndl is also worn as an ethnic costume by German diaspora populations in other countries.

 Name

 Dirndl is a diminutive of Dirn(e), originally meaning "young woman".
 (Note: In modern Standard German usage, Dirne generally signifies "prostitute", through previous use as a euphemism.)
 In Bavaria and Austria, Dirndl can mean a young woman, a girlfriend or the dress.
 The dress can for clarity be called Dirndlkleid (literally 'young woman's dress') or Dirndlgewand ('young woman's clothing').

-Dirndl is the form of the word in Standard German.
+Dirne is the form of the word in Standard German.
 In the Bavarian and Austrian varieties of German, the word is interchangeably Dirndl or Diandl.

-Speakers of German have conflicting opinions as to whether the name "dirndl" can be used for traditional as well as modern designs.
-Some speakers make a sharp break between traditional folk costume (tracht) and the "dirndl", a word which they use only for modern designs.
-For instance, tracht scholar Thekla Weissengruber distinguishes between renewed tracht (based closely upon historical designs) and Trachtenbekleidung (tracht clothing), including dirndls and lederhosen.
+Speakers of German have conflicting opinions as to whether the name Dirndl can be used for traditional as well as modern designs.
+Some speakers make a sharp break between traditional folk costume (Tracht) and the "Dirndl", a word which they use only for modern designs.
+For instance, Tracht scholar Thekla Weissengruber distinguishes between renewed Tracht (based closely upon historical designs) and Trachtenbekleidung (tracht clothing), including dirndls and lederhosen.
 She says: "In this category the designs in general keep to patterns which go back to the historical costume models; only the materials, skirt lengths and colour compositions change from season to season and correspond to the trends coming from centres of fashion."
 This distinction assumes that the term "dirndl" describes only clothing of more modern design.